 What was your main influence in developing and manufacturing the 1.5 Steel Series?

 Virtually 100% of my driving influence has always been, and will be, my independent thoughts.
 When something is not purely independent...I think it is imperative to note that.
 My edges and snare beds for instance were solely influenced from my admiration of vintage gear.
-I would not be making a 4 x 15 if it wasn't for Mark Beckett, or a 5.5 x 12 if it was not for David Northrup.
+I would not be making a 5.5 x 12 if it wasn't for David Northrup, or a 7.5 x 12 because of Gary Keith Johnson.
 There are a lot of really good ideas out there, and more all of the time.
 My mindset has always been to respect that, but never ever duplicate that.
 Basically, I live in my own head when it comes to my drums, and have since Day 1.
 While it might sound odd, it is extremely rare for me to spend a lot of time, or even any time at all looking at other drums.
 Creating something is just that.
 That is something I think should be done in as purist a manner as possible.
 Despite the fact that it has become the norm in today's world, cloning products, sizes, ideas, & even phrasing/terminology...Is not a path to creativity.
 From the start of Beier Drums, my phrase "The Original" has been used, and the drums are truly Independent & Original creations.